How much does a new hot tub cost?

 - Filters: $20 – $60/year

 Most people ask us how much the spa will cost them each month.
-This answer is difficult and relies on several factors including but not limited to: outside temperature, spa temperature, city or county utility rates and spa usage.
+This answer is difficult and depends on several factors including but not limited to: outside temperature, spa temperature, city or county utility rates and spa usage.

 Your spa will need chemicals to operate properly.
 A sanitizer, shocking agent and balancing chemicals are used in-between water changes to maintain healthy spa water.